polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     > **Note**: If any of the jobs fail, wait for the entire script to complete and run the script again.

-### Task 4: Perform Post Installation Tasks
+### Task 4: Perform post installation tasks

 1. Within the Remote Desktop session to **AzSHOST-1**, start Internet Explorer and browse to <https://portal.azure.com>.

-1. When prompted, authenticate by using your Azure AD account or Microsoft Account with the Owner role in the Azure subscription that you are using in this lab.
+2. When prompted, authenticate by using your Azure AD account or Microsoft Account with the Owner role in the Azure subscription that you are using in this lab.

-1. In the Azure portal, start a PowerShell session within the Cloud Shell.
+3. In the Azure portal, start a PowerShell session within the Cloud Shell.

     > **Note:** If prompted, consent to configuring storage for Cloud Shell.

-1. From the Cloud Shell pane, run the following to identify the Azure AD DNS domain name:
+4. From the Cloud Shell pane, run the following to identify the Azure AD DNS domain name:

     ```powershell
     $domainName = ((Get-AzureAdTenantDetail).VerifiedDomains)[0].Name
     ```

-1. From the Cloud Shell pane, run the following to create a new user account in the Azure AD tenant associated with your Azure subscription:
+5. From the Cloud Shell pane, run the following to create a new user account in the Azure AD tenant associated with your Azure subscription:

     ```powershell
     $passwordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile